typetools/guava/README-typetools.md

 JAVA_HOME must be a JDK 8 JDK.
 This step must be done on a machine, such as a CSE machine, that has access to the necessary passwords.
-(Mike should try this on his home machine again.)

 **NOTE**: maven-gpg-plugin version 3.2.1 is buggy (https://issues.apache.org/jira/browse/MGPG-113) and will fail the upload with